rayenfassatoui/plane-java-project/README.md

 *   **Assignments:** Assign pilots to planes and view current assignments.
 *   **Database Persistence:** All data is stored in a PostgreSQL database.
 *   **Basic GUI:** Uses Java Swing for the user interface with a tabbed layout.
+*   **DAO Pattern:** Data access logic is separated using the Data Access Object pattern.

 ## Technologies Used